 The straps on this backpack run almost tight on my body type, they are not curved to follow your shoulder structure like any professional photo backpack (see straps on the adjacent image).
 I don’t think any of the Ona backpacks have them anyway but I wish they designed with that curvature.
 There is enough cushion under the leather shoulder straps to support the small load, laptop, charger, one camera and some other stuff, it was comfortable to wear even with my added bulk.
 I reached out to Ona to see if they could extend the straps but they do not have that option, especially since this is a Limited Edition backpack.

 When I added this extra insert to carry more gear, I noticed that the walls inside the backpack are padded all around, so is like having a secondary layer of protection to everything you have inside.
 A plus for your laptop and any other loose items inside.

 I am confident that this backpack is here to stay for decades.
-I’ll try to update this post in about 5 years or earlier if something relevant comes up and let you know how it goes but if you have questions or comments right now, feel free to contact me below and also take a look at all of the past and future posts on my blog, all about photography gear, tips and more.
+I’ll try to update this post in the next years when something relevant comes up and let you know how it goes but if you have questions or comments right now, feel free to contact me below and also take a look at all of the past and future posts on my blog, all about photography gear, tips and more.

 I’ve taken this backpack on hiking trips, as mentioned before is a great backpack to carry around for a day or so.